 By his account, “the serious questions that were asked and concerns raised by those not in support were largely ignored.
 As is far too often the case in white majority settings, Black voices and those acting in solidarity with Black voices were simply not regarded and brushed past.”

-Deacon Chair Marcy McClanahan told the Charlotte News and Observer Emry’s description of the reasons for Boswell’s departure are inaccurate, but she did not dispute the timing of the decision, even while portraying it as part of a longer-running conversation.
+Deacon Chair Marcy McClanahan told the Charlotte Observer Emry’s description of the reasons for Boswell’s departure are inaccurate, but she did not dispute the timing of the decision, even while portraying it as part of a longer-running conversation.

 “This transition comes as part of Ben’s personal discernment and our shared commitment to the long-term health and future of MPBC,” she said.
 “Guided by our faith and dedication to God’s work, I trust that this change will allow us to continue building a sustainable and thriving path forward for our church, honoring our mission of inclusivity, spirituality, justice, and community.”